The Next Three Days: Development

 Paul Haggis was developing a film about Martin Luther King but could not get the financing.
 He began looking for less expensive projects and came across the French film Pour Elle (Anything for Her) by Fred Cavayé.

-The plot of Pour Elle involves a teacher, Julien (Vincent Lindon), who experiences difficulties when his wife (Diane Kruger) becomes a suspect in a murder investigation and is arrested; Julien does not believe that his wife is guilty of the crime, and attempts to remove her from the prison.
+The plot of Pour Elle involves a teacher, Julien (Vincent Lindon), whose wife (Diane Kruger) becomes a suspect in a murder investigation and is arrested; Julien does not believe that his wife is guilty of the crime, and attempts to remove her from the prison.
 Pour Elle was Cavayé's directing debut.
 The film was one of the main attractions of the Alliance Française French Film Festival in 2010.
 Cavayé explained the plot and motivation for making the film, "We wanted to make a real human story about an ordinary man doing an extraordinary thing because he's faced with a miscarriage of justice.
 The film also talks about courage—saying how you show courage depending on the situation.
 In France, for example, there were good people who did not go into the Resistance against the Germans."

 Haggis later recalled, "I'd always wanted to do a little thriller.
 I'd always loved films like Three Days of the Condor, those romantic thrillers ...
 It's a lovely, slight, 90-minute film, the French film."